Lin-jun-xiang/pythonic-clean-code/design-pattern/README.md

     ```

 * `functools.lru_cache(maxsize)`
-    * implements the cache function based on the least recently used (LRU) algorithm, and automatically manages the cache size (**automatically delete the least used**)
+    * Implement the cache function based on the least recently used (LRU) algorithm, and automatically manage the cache size (**automatically delete the least used**)
     * maxsize defines the depth of recursion that only needs to be noted

         ```python